OpenRC/openrc/README.md

 OpenRC by default then you may wish to backup the above listed files, remove them and then install so that the OS hooks into OpenRC.

-`init.d.misc` is not installed by default as the scripts will need tweaking on a per distro basis.
-They are also non essential to the operation of the system.

 ## Reporting Bugs

 If you are using Gentoo Linux, bugs can be filed on their bugzilla under